cultureandempire/cultureandempire.github.io/cande.md

 * The *schoolyard attack*, where the media calls the investigators rude names, appealing to the part of the population that enjoys thinking like teenagers.

-* The *reputation attack*, where the media casts doubts on the investigator's motives, suggesting they have a hidden agenda, or working for the enemy.
+* The *reputation attack*, where the media casts doubts on the investigator's motives, suggesting they have a hidden agenda, or are working for the enemy.

 * The *credentials attack*, where the media cast doubts on the investigator's credentials, saying they are not true experts.